Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

 - Advanced Prediction Models using Deep Learning
   - Price Prediction using Long-Short-Term(LSTM) Model
-  - Companies that have similar model.
+  - Companies that have similar price model.
 (To be added)

 **Data Source: Kaggle**